OpenWIS/excel2wis/excel2wisxml_manual_v1.7.md

 Metadata are identified as DCPC metadata when one of _OpenWIS only:_ tag is filled with a value.
 For such metadata some additionnal elements (request and subscribe URL) are added during specific metadata processing.

+### Translations

+A metadata is identified as translated when _Second Language_ is filled with a value.
+For such metadata some further elements are added (translation language, value and encoding).

 ## 2. Non generic metadata (_MD Fields_ and _Help_ sheets)

 An XML metadata file is generated for each row of _MD Field_ sheet.